zptr1/Core/README.md

 (WIP) A general-purpose programming language programming language with no keywords

 This language does not work yet - only lexer and unfinished parser are available.

-However, feel free to contribute, I would appreciate that!
+However, feel free to contribute if you'd like to!

 ## Milestones